dotnet/docs/docs/framework/interop/default-marshalling-behavior.md

  A function pointer can be dereferenced, just as any other unmanaged function pointer can be dereferenced.

-In this example, when the two delegates are marshaled as <xref:System.Runtime.InteropServices.UnmanagedType.FunctionPtr?displayProperty=nameWithType>, the result is an `int` and a pointer to an `int`.
-Because delegate types are being marshaled, `int` here represents a pointer to a void (`void*`), which is the address of the delegate in memory.
+In this example, when the two delegates are marshalled as <xref:System.Runtime.InteropServices.UnmanagedType.FunctionPtr?displayProperty=nameWithType>, the result is an `int` and a pointer to an `int`.
+Because delegate types are being marshalled, `int` here represents a pointer to a void (`void*`), which is the address of the delegate in memory.
 In other words, this result is specific to 32-bit Windows systems, since `int` here represents the size of the function pointer.

 > [!NOTE]
 > A reference to the function pointer to a managed delegate held by unmanaged code does not prevent the common language runtime from performing garbage collection on the managed object.